coreboot/coreboot/Documentation/releases/coreboot-4.15-relnotes.md

 lots of code can now be shared.
 This should ease maintenance and also make it easier for newcomers to add support for even more mainboards.

+### Changed default setting for Intel chipset lockdown

+Previously, the default behaviour for Intel chipset lockdown was to let the FSP do it.
+Since all related mainboards used the coreboot mechanisms for chipset lockdown, the default behaviour was changed to that.

 ### Add significant changes here